mhsendur/ChatGPT-Grade-Predictor/README.md

 <img width="721" alt="Screenshot 2024-01-19 at 18 53 42" src="https://github.com/mhsendur/ChatGPT-Grade-Predictor/assets/91570013/162c50ef-3e33-4089-8b03-e4659c112531"> <br>
 As a part of our preprocessing for the project can be seen above, we have worked on several approaches.
 These approaches during our preprocessing procedure have been explained in detail in our methodology section below.

 **2. Feature engineering:** For our Feature Engineering section in our project we have aimed to select, manipulate, and transform raw data into meaningful and relevant features that enhance the performance and accuracy of the model.
+We have decided to display some of the actions that we have taken through images and brief explanations below.

 <img width="724" alt="Screenshot 2024-01-19 at 18 59 45" src="https://github.com/mhsendur/ChatGPT-Grade-Predictor/assets/91570013/32762329-08bd-4473-9bed-64dd6e4db398"> <br>
 gives sentimental value of the user prompts by emotion analysis